lightninglabs/chantools/doc/chantools_zombierecovery_signoffer.md

 ### Options

 ```
       --bip39                read a classic BIP39 seed and passphrase from the terminal instead of asking for lnd seed format or providing the --rootkey flag
   -h, --help                 help for signoffer
+      --hsm_secret string    the hex encoded HSM secret to use for deriving the multisig keys for a CLN node; obtain by running 'xxd -p -c32 ~/.lightning/bitcoin/hsm_secret'
       --psbt string          the base64 encoded PSBT that the other party sent as an offer to rescue funds
+      --remote_peer string   the hex encoded remote peer node identity key, only required when running 'signoffer' on the CLN side
       --rootkey string       BIP32 HD root key of the wallet to use for signing the offer; leave empty to prompt for lnd 24 word aezeed
       --walletdb string      read the seed/master root key to use for signing the offer from an lnd wallet.db file instead of asking for a seed or providing the --rootkey flag
 ```

 ### Options inherited from parent commands